loganzartman/shallow-water-js/README.md

-spent a couple hours prompting chatGPT to write code, with roughly this outcome already in mind.
-GPT wrote all the code, I just copy and pasted things and debugged it.
+# wavesbygpt

+Shallow water simulation using a classic very simple algorithm.
+Has fake refraction and a simpler verison of evanw's caustics rendering.
+I prompted chatGPT to write most of it and then refactored and optimized it by hand.